evancz/guide.elm-lang.org/architecture/effects/README.md

   - **Subscriptions** &mdash; A subscription lets you register that you are interested in something.
 Maybe you want to hear about geolocation changes?
 Maybe you want to hear all the messages coming in on a web socket?
 Subscriptions let you sit passively and only get updates when they exist.

-Together, commands and subscriptions make it possible for your Elm components to talk the outside world.
+Together, commands and subscriptions make it possible for your Elm components to talk to the outside world.
 But how do these new concepts fit into what we already know?

 ## Extending the Architecture Skeleton